George Floyd's brother Terrence Floyd announces memorial, march in New York City

 NEW YORK -- Terrence Floyd, brother of George Floyd, whose death in police custody in Minneapolis sparked nationwide protests and riots, spoke via phone to New York City Tuesday, announcing a memorial service for his brother.

+"Even though you are angry, we are coming and doing this in peace," Terrence Floyd said.

-The service is slated for Thursday, June 4, at 1 p.m., at Cadman Plaza Park across from the Eastern District of New York U.S. District Court, while the march will span across the Brooklyn Bridge and end at Foley Square.
+The service, which will happen simultaneously with the memorial in Minneapolis, is slated for Thursday, June 4, at 1 p.m., at Cadman Plaza Park, where Floyd's family will be in attendance.

+After the service, the march will work its way across the Brooklyn Bridge and end at Foley Square.

-Civil Rights leader Reverend Kevin McCall delivered words of peace at the memorial, with a march to follow.
+Civil Rights leader Reverend Kevin McCall will deliver words of peace at the memorial, with a march to follow.

+McCall said they have extended an invite to New York Governor Andrew Cuomo, Mayor Bill de Blasio and Police Commissioner Shea to attend memorial.

 Terrence Floyd was in Minnesota Monday, pleading for peace while visiting the spot where his brother died, saying destruction is "not going to bring my brother back at all."